 top of page

-Navigating the Cost of Living Crisis in the UK - Understanding the Key Research Findings
+Navigating the Cost-of-Living Crisis in the UK - Understanding the Key Research Findings

 The UK continues to feel the effects of what many say is the most significant cost of living squeeze in a generation.
 Even though headline inflation has eased from its peak, the lasting impact on households, the populations’ wellbeing, work and society remains significant.
 Here we look at just some of the latest evidence and analyse what the crisis means for everyday life.